YourOnly-One/content/techmagus/en-ph/blog/posts/2009/20090512-type-philippine-peso-sign.md

 Last night, I searched if there were fonts updated to include the Philippine Peso currency sign which has been added in Unicode since version 3.2 release.
 The Unicode position of the Peso sign is at point 20B1 if you want to check it out for yourself.

-I was planning on creating a Peso font if I can not find one, this was after the availability of the Peso sign was discussed during the {{< reflangtitle path="20090425-ubuntu-philippines-release-party.md" >}}.
+I was planning on creating a Peso font if I can not find one, this was after the availability of the Peso sign was discussed during the [](20090425-ubuntu-philippines-release-party.md).
 My search turned-out positive, there's not just one but countless of fonts with the Peso sign already included.

 <!--more-->